OpenTermsArchive/docs/content/contributing-terms.en.md

 Most of the time, terms are written in only one source document (for example [Facebook Terms of Service](https://www.facebook.com/legal/terms)) but sometimes terms can be spread across multiple online source documents, and their combination constitutes the terms (for example [Facebook Community Guidelines](https://transparency.fb.com/policies/community-standards/)).

-First of all, let's see what constitute a source document.

 #### Source document

 The way in which a source document is obtained is defined in a JSON object: